49ers’ win over Vikings ensures Seahawks’ path to Super Bowl stays away from Seattle

 The 49ers, who scored a touchdown on their first drive and never trailed, held a Vikings running game that had gained the sixth-most yards in the NFL during the regular season and had 136 last week in a win at New Orleans to just 21 yards.

-And the 49ers gained 187 on the ground, running on all eight plays on a 44-yard touchdown drive that put them ahead 24-10 and proved too much for Minnesota to overcome, a score set up by an interception by former Seahawk Richard Sherman, who was playing in his first postseason game with his new team.
+And the 49ers gained 187 on the ground, running on all eight plays on a 44-yard touchdown drive that put them ahead 24-10 and proved too much for Minnesota to overcome.
+The score was set up by an interception by former Seahawk Richard Sherman, who was playing in his first postseason game with his new team.

 But for now, thoughts of a playoff rematch with Sherman will be reserved for another day, as the Seahawks need to get past a big test in Green Bay first.